querkmachine/beeps.website/src/blog/2023-01-09-logical-properties-are-cool-dont-use-them.md

 title: CSS logical properties are cool — don't use them
 date: 2023-01-09
 tags: [web development]
+metadata:
+  description: CSS Logical Properties are wonderful for localisation, but they have some teething problems.
 ---

 [Logical Properties and Values](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties) is a CSS specification that aims to supplement 'physical' CSS properties and values—ones that reference immutable physical directions, think like `margin-left` or `text-align: right`—with 'logical' versions that instead refer to more subjective points, like the 'start' or 'end' of something.